AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ```

-#### --json-file
+#### --aod-reader-json

-'json-file' is a string and specifies a json file, which contains the
+'aod-reader-json' is a string and specifies a json file, which contains the
 customization information for the internal-dpl-aod-reader.
 An example file is
 shown in the highlighted field below.
 The relevant information is contained in
 a json object `InputDirector`.
 The `InputDirector` can include the following